Main Menu ☰

 For a list of current institutional members, see here.
 A map of currently accredited institutional members can be accessed here (links open in new tab).

-* Following the Annual General Meeting each year, a reduced fee of £175 will be charged for those wishing to join before year end; however, JEAP subscription would not be included for that short part-year.
+* Following the Annual General Meeting each year, a reduced fee of £175 (or £120 for a single site small centre) will be charged for those wishing to join before year end; however, JEAP subscription would not be included for that short part-year.

 Signing up for institutional membership